-"Finance and Audit Committee" means the Finance and Audit Committee established under section 11;

-"financial administration" means the management, supervision, control and direction of all matters relating to the financial affairs of the First Nation;

-- "financial competency" means the ability to read and understand financial statements that present accounting issues reasonably expected to be raised by the First Nation's financial statements; - "financial institution" means the First Nations Finance Authority, a bank, credit union or caisse populaire; - "financial records" means all records respecting the financial administration of the First Nation, including the minutes of meetings of the Council and the Finance and Audit Committee; - "First Nation" means Cheam; - "First Nations Finance Authority" means the First Nations Finance Authority established under the Act; - "First Nations Tax Commission standards" means the standards established from time to time by the Commission under the Act: - "First Nation's financial assets" means all money and other financial assets of the First Nation; - "First Nation law" means any law, including any by-law or code, of the First Nation made by the Council or the membership of the First Nation; - "First Nation's records" means all records of the First Nation respecting its governance, management, operations and financial administration; - "fiscal year" means the fiscal year of the First Nation set out in section 24; - "FMB" means the First Nations Financial Management Board established under the Act; - "FMB standards" means the standards established from time to time by the FMB under the Act; - "GAAP" means generally accepted accounting principles of the Chartered Professional Accountants of Canada, as revised or replaced from time to time; - "local revenue account" means an account with a financial institution into which local revenues are deposited separately from other moneys of the First Nation; - "local revenue law" means a local revenue law made by the First Nation under the Act; - "local revenues" means money raised under a local revenue law; - "multi-year financial plan" means the plan referred to in section 26; - "officer" means the executive director, senior finance manager, tax administrator and any other employee of the First Nation designated by the Council as an officer; - "other revenues" means other revenues as defined in section 3 of the Financing Secured by Other Revenues Regulations made under the Act; - "record" means anything on which information is recorded or stored by any means whether graphic, electronic, mechanical or otherwise;
+- "Finance and Audit Committee" means the Finance and Audit Committee established under section 11; - "financial administration" means the management, supervision, control and direction of all matters relating to the financial affairs of the First Nation; - "financial competency" means the ability to read and understand financial statements that present accounting issues reasonably expected to be raised by the First Nation's financial statements; - "financial institution" means the First Nations Finance Authority, a bank, credit union or caisse populaire; - "financial records" means all records respecting the financial administration of the First Nation, including the minutes of meetings of the Council and the Finance and Audit Committee; - "First Nation" means One Arrow First Nation; - "First Nations Finance Authority" means the First Nations Finance Authority established under the Act; - "First Nations Tax Commission standards" means the standards established from time to time by the Commission under the Act; - "First Nation's financial assets" means all money and other financial assets of the First Nation; - "First Nation law" means any law, including any by-law or code, of the First Nation made by the Council or the membership of the First Nation; - "First Nation's records" means all records of the First Nation respecting its governance, management, operations and financial administration; - "fiscal year" means the fiscal year of the First Nation set out in section 24; - "FMB" means the First Nations Financial Management Board established under the Act; - "FMB standards" means the standards established from time to time by the FMB under the Act; - "GAAP" means generally accepted accounting principles of the Chartered Professional Accountants of Canada, as revised or replaced from time to time; - "Local Improvement Fee Administrator" means the person appointed Local Improvement Fee Administrator under section 19 or the First Nation's local revenue laws: - "local revenue account" means an account with a financial institution into which local revenues are deposited separately from other moneys of the First Nation; - "local revenue law" means a local revenue law made by the First Nation under the Act; - "local revenues" means money raised under a local revenue law; - "multi-year financial plan" means the plan referred to in section 26;

+"officer" means the Director of Operations, Chief Financial Officer, Local Improvement Fee Administrator and any other employee of the First Nation designated by the Council as an officer;

+"other revenues" means other revenues as defined in section 3 of the Financing Secured by Other Revenues Regulations made under the Act;

+"record" means anything on which information is recorded or stored by any means whether graphic, electronic, mechanical or otherwise;

-- "senior finance manager" means the person appointed senior finance manager under section 18; - "special purpose report" means a report described in section 55; - "standards" means the standards established from time to time under the Act: - "strategic plan" means the plan referred to in section 25; and - "tax administrator" means the person appointed tax administrator under section 19 or the First Nation's local revenue laws. - (2) Except as otherwise provided in this Law, words and expressions used in this Law have the same meanings as in the Act. - (3) Unless a word or expression is defined under subsection (1) or (2) or another provision of this Law, the definitions in the Interpretation Act apply. - (4) All references to named enactments in this Law are to enactments of the Government of Canada.
+"special purpose report" means a report described in section 55;

+"standards" means the standards established from time to time under the Act; and

+"strategic plan" means the plan referred to in section 25.

+- (2) Except as otherwise provided in this Law, words and expressions used in this Law have the same meanings as in the Act. - (3) Unless a word or expression is defined under subsection (1) or (2) or another provision of this Law, the definitions in the Interpretation Act apply. - (4) All references to named enactments in this Law are to enactments of the Government of Canada.